 - Oral presentation ability

-Nominations should be submitted in a single PDF file to Robert Jeraj, Past-president of APS GMED, by July 15, 2021.
+Nominations should be submitted in a single PDF file to Alexey Tonyushkin, by September 1, 2023.
 "GMED Student Dissertation Award Nomination" should be indicated in the subject line of the email.

 Evaluation of the nominations will be conducted by the GMED Executive Committee.
 Conflicts of interest will be handled in accordance with APS guidelines.